 The website clearly shows luggage size and weight and I highly recommend reading all of the possible charges that can and will be charged so there are no surprises.
+If you’re more used to flying with Jettly or other private charters, this is something to keep in mind.
 You can pay for your bag charges in advance, too, and if you do you’ll save more instead of paying at the airport.

 Since WOW Air is a budget airline, that meant I was going to go through the security line with everyone else without any special lines for Business Class.
 The line was long and slow to get through security and all I could do was grin and bear it.
 Once through security, I decided it wasn’t worth going to the Air France lounge for maybe an hour.
 Instead, I walked around, bought a bottle of Vitamin Water Zero and Dasani sparkling water, and a coffee from Starbucks.

 BOS to KEF – Flight #1 WW126

 Eventually I decided to walk over to gate E5 and wait for boarding.
 The gate agents were regularly calling up passengers even up until the time of boarding.